 Nursing in the Past

-Nursing as a practice is said to begin between 1840 and 1845.
-In Great Britain, Florence Nightingale led several women to a group of sick or injured Crimean War soldiers and began to give them supervised care.
-On the other side of the sea, American doctor Joseph Warrington wrote a book for society nurses and midwives, the first example of a regulated nursing text.
+Modern nursing is said to have begun around 1845.
+Florence Nightingale led several women in treating the sick and injured Crimean War soldiers.
+Her treatment practices set new standards for nursing care.
+Across the Atlantic, American doctor Joseph Warrington wrote a book for society nurses and midwives.
+This was the first example of a regulated nursing text.

-From there, women started receiving training to become nurses in small to mid-size hospital systems.
-Their education was observation-based and took normally two to three years.
-When they graduated, the hospital that owns the education center would bring them on as full-time nurses.
+The next evolution of nursing was in education.
+Women started receiving training to become nurses in small to mid-size hospital systems.
+Their education was observation-based and took two to three years.
+After graduation, the hospital that owns the education center would bring them on as full-time nurses.

-As time went on, hospitals grew larger and education became more comprehensive.
+As time went on, hospitals grew larger, and education became more comprehensive.
 Nurses of all races and backgrounds were accepted into programs and became part of the workforce.
-Technology was brought into hospitals in the form of advanced patient beds, stethoscopes and blood pressure devices.
+Technology began to play a larger role in nursing.
+Advanced patient beds, stethoscopes and blood pressure devices became the norm.

 Nursing in the Present

-Nurses are required to go to college or a special nursing specialist program before being welcomed into the hospital environment.
-Education consists of a few years in a classroom setting and virtual and in-person labs.
-From there, nurses-in-training are required to work alongside registered nurses to gain experience before graduating.
+A college degree or nursing specialist certification is require for nurses to enter the hospital environment.
+Education consists of a few years in a classroom setting.
+Virtual and in-person labs simulate the working environment.
+From there, nurses in training are required to work alongside registered nurses to gain experience before graduating.

-Even after graduation, nurses must continue their education.
-Medicinal advancements, new technology and several other things keep nurses in the classroom long after they’ve left college.
-If they do not continue learning about the different advancements occurring in their field, they’re considered unprepared and are limited to what sort of nursing they can practice.
+After graduation, nurses must continue their education.
+Medicinal advancements, new technology and other factors keep nurses in the classroom long after college.
+Continued education is a must.
+Without it, nurses may find themselves unprepared and limited in the types of nursing they can practice.

-Technology has advanced to a point where nurses in training may operate on virtual humans or animals for practice.
-Once in the field, nurses use advanced technology to monitor their patients’ vital signs, give them the correct amount of medicine and measure their weight.
-Patient notes are kept on a secure computer system instead of clipboards.
-Health concerns can be observed non-invasively using MRI machines, X-Rays and CAT scans.
+Technology has advanced to a point where nurses in training may learn in a virtual space.
+Once in the field, nurses use advanced technology to monitor their patients’ vital signs, distribute their medicine and measure their weight.
+Today, clipboards have been replaced with secure computer systems for keeping patient notes.

-Nurses of today also traded in all-white uniforms for multicolored scrubs and rubber shoes.
-Often, the color of a nurse’s scrubs is determined by what unit they’re in.
+Modern nurses have also traded in all-white uniforms for multicolored scrubs and rubber shoes.
+Often, the unit they serve dictates the color of a nurse’s scrubs.

 Nursing in the Future

-The Future of Nursing: Leading Change, Advancing Health claims a number of barriers will prevent nurses from being able to respond to changing health care settings and an evolving healthcare system.
-One of these said barriers is leadership in hospital systems.
-Most are controlled by those without access to the problems nurses face in the line of duty every day.
+The Future of Nursing: Leading Change, Advancing Health claims a number of barriers will prevent nurses from being able to respond to a changing health care system.
+One of these barriers is leadership in hospitals.
+Most are controlled by those unaware of the problems nurses face in the line of duty every day.

 More to Come

-In the future, nurses are going to be asked to help lead hospitals in a new direction by taking on high-level leadership roles.
+In the future, nurses will be asked to help lead hospitals in a new direction by taking on high-level leadership roles.
 These roles will ask nurses to implement new care ideas as well as identify problems within hospitals.

-It’s estimated that the nursing shortage will continue – there will be a total deficit of 808,000 nurses by the year 2025.
-Geriatric healthcare professionals will be needed to look after the aging Baby Boomer generation that’s currently dominating the job market.
+It’s estimated that the nursing shortage will continue.
+The deficit may reach 808,000 nurses by the year 2025.
+Geriatric healthcare professionals will be a need to care for the aging Baby Boomer generation.
 By 2050, it’s projected there will be 83.7 million US residents over the age of 65.

-Those in the industry that are looking to expand their business as a future investment should look into medical staffing factoring.
-Staffing factoring provides agencies with the capital needed to recruit more workers, expand working quarters or whatever else your company needs to grow.
+Those in the industry that are looking to expand their business should look into medical staffing factoring.
+Staffing factoring provides agencies with the capital needed to help their company grow.
 Nursing staffing financing is also available to ensure hospitals and care facilities have enough workers to properly care for their patients.
-For more information, feel out the form below for a free quote.
+For more information, fill out an online form or give us a call for a free quote.